dskang/ca-web/README.md

 heroku config:set NODE_ENV=staging -a ca-socket-staging
 ```

 You're done!
+If you want to push a branch you're testing to staging, run `git push staging feature-branch:master`.

-Note that since we cannot pass cookies between Heroku apps, `ca-socket` will accept any connection and generate a random email address.
+Caveats: Since we cannot pass cookies between Heroku apps, `ca-socket` will accept any connection and will generate a random email address for each connection.
 Therefore, you can't test functionality that requires `ca-socket` to know the user set on `ca-web`'s cookie.

 ## Production